 Our list of 5 essential supplies for milking a goat can be found here.
-Also, if you’re not into raw milk and would like to pasteurize your milk, this is the way that we do it (but please do so at your own risk).
+Also, if you're not into raw milk and would like to pasteurize your milk (but please do so at your own risk).

 Finally, there will be times where your goats milk production will start to wane.
 A variety of reasons can cause this.
 Sometimes they are weening their kids off so their bodies are not required to put out as much milk, other times, they may have a larger than normal parasite load and they are using their energy to stay healthy.

 No matter that the reason, it can be pretty frustrating.
 Here are some causes (and solutions) to some common issues that can cause a decrease in milk production.

 Breeding For Success